 AB 398 (E. Garcia): Provides industry with much-needed regulatory and market certainty by extending cap and trade program to 2030.
 Makes adjustments to the current program, including a workforce development requirement and establishing new parameters for offsets.
-This bill passed out of the Legislature on July 17, 2017 and was signed into law on July 25, 2017.
+This bill was signed into law by the Governor.
 Support

 Read blog post: "The Road to Victory for Cap and Trade in California" >>

 AB 617 (C. Garcia): Establishes new air quality monitoring protocols and requirements to benefit local communities.
 This bill is a companion measure to AB 398 (E. Garcia) as part of the legislative cap and trade package.
-This bill passed out of the Legislature on July 17, 2017 and was signed into law.
+This bill was signed into law by the Governor.
 Support

 View AEE Support Letter for AB 398 and AB 617 >

 AB 1573 (Bloom): Expands opportunity for commercial and industrial users to access renewable energy by removing restrictions on the current Green Tariff Shared Renewables Program.
+AB 1184 became a two-year bill, and will be taken back up in 2018.
 Support - AEE Sponsored

 View AEE Support Letter >